“Steve, how many calories should I eat every day? I have goals!”

 - There are seven days in a week.

-Basic math suggests if you want to lose one pound of body fat in a week (a sustainable goal for some), you need to create a caloric deficit of 500 calories a day: either through consuming 500 fewer calories, burning 500 more calories, or a combination of the two.
+Basic math suggests if you want to lose one pound of body fat in a week (a sustainable goal for some), you need to create a caloric deficit of 500 calories a day.
+We can get there by:

 When you consume fewer calories than you burn consistently, your body will have to start pulling from your stored fat to complete daily functions.